fredrikaverpil/creosote/README.md

 #### Why are my Django dependencies reported as unused?

-Django dependencies are often added to the `INSTALLED_APPS` list in your `settings.py` file as strings, without being directly imported in your source code.
+Django dependencies are often added to the `INSTALLED_APPS` and `MIDDLEWARE` lists in `settings.py` file as strings, without being directly imported in your source code.
 Because Creosote's default import scanner looks for explicit `import` statements, it may incorrectly flag these dependencies as unused.

 To resolve this, you can use the `--django-settings` command-line argument or the `django-settings` key in your `pyproject.toml` to point Creosote to your Django settings file.
-Creosote will then parse the `INSTALLED_APPS` list and correctly identify those dependencies as used.
+Creosote will then parse the `INSTALLED_APPS` and `MIDDLEWARE` lists to correctly identify those dependencies as used.

 #### 📔 Notes on [PEP-508](https://peps.python.org/pep-0508) (`requirements.txt`)